r12f/Confidence/README.md

 ## Releases workflow
 We are developing in master branch and release from release branches.

 All checkins will go to master branch first.
-Every checkin will trigger an CI build and produce an alpha nuget package.
-The package will be published to the [develop feed](https://r12f.visualstudio.com/Confidence/_packaging?_a=feed&feed=Confidence-Develop) automatically after the build is done.
+Every checkin will [trigger an CI build and produce an alpha nuget package](https://r12f.visualstudio.com/Confidence/_build?definitionId=1&_a=summary).
+And the package will be published to the [develop feed](https://r12f.visualstudio.com/Confidence/_packaging?_a=feed&feed=Confidence-Develop) automatically after the build is done.

 Once we get certain changes ready, we will manually trigger the pipeline to publish the alpha package to nuget.org.